 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

 Oat Flour Cookies are perfectly chewy and made with whole-grain oat flour.
-If you’ve been curious about swapping gluten-free oat flour for all-purpose flour, you’ll love these!
+You’ll love these if you’ve been curious about swapping gluten-free oat flour for all-purpose flour!

 If you don’t keep oat flour in your pantry, you can make homemade oat flour by blending rolled oats in a blender or food processor.
 Once it has a fine texture, it’s ready to use in this recipe.